giry-dev/mangrove-docs/docs/developers/terms/makerExecute.md

 hoverText: Callback function of an offer logic that is called by Mangrove prior to trade settlement.
 ---

-Callback function of an %%offer logic|offer-logic%% that is called by Mangrove immediately prior to trade settlement.
+Callback function of an [offer logic](/docs/developers/terms/offer-logic.md) that is called by Mangrove immediately prior to trade settlement.

 ## Reference
 * Technical reference for [trade execution](../contracts/technical-references/taking-and-making-offers/reactive-offer/maker-contract.md#trade-execution)